Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You teleport to an unoccupied space in the area affected by a spell, placing yourself in its area of effect.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, you additionally gain 10 Temporary Hit Points for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, you additionally gain 10 Temporary Hit Points for each slot level above 3.
 - **Classes**: Sorcerer
 *(Source: CS)*